PuzzleBot/Portfolio-Website/README.md

 # Portfolio-Website
 This is a website built in Django which was meant to showcase various things I have made.
 It will eventually be hosted permanently and have its own domain.

+## Dependencies

+Make sure you have these installed on your computer before trying to host the site on
+localhost:

+Django
+OpenSSL (with TLS 1.2)
+Python 2.7.9 or above

 ## Hosting the website on localhost

 First, make sure Django is installed.
 Installation instructions can be found [here.](https://www.djangoproject.com/download/)